 State licensure boards have final authority on the acceptance of individual courses.

 There is no conflict of interest for any planner or presenter with this learning activity.

 To receive a Certificate of Completion, the registration fee must be paid, and each individual must sign-in and complete the evaluation at the end of the workshop.
-Contact Lori Henning at email@example.com for more information.
+Please allow 45 days for processing of certificates.
+Contact Lori Henning at firstname.lastname@example.org for more information.

 Click here to pay via credit card (see below for how to pay by check).

 Credit cards accepted are: Mastercard, Visa and Discover.

 Make checks out to HHERF and mail to:

 Healthcare Association of Hawaii